logiclogue/jordanlord.co.uk/src/blog/creating-football-statistical-model.md

 model <- glm(Win ~ ., family = binomial(link = 'logit'), data = train)
 ```

+## Elo Home Advantage

+It'll be important to find the Elo home advantage, so that we can correctly
+train our model on the training data.
+It's clear in football that the home team
+has an advantage, but by how much?

+In theory, the average rating difference of wins should be 0.
+The average rating
+of teams winning when they play at home is 105.
+Therefore, we can increase the
+home advantage by 105 for all matches.

 - Training our model on Premier League results
 - Using our model to predict the outcome of future matches